If you live with other people, you will be dealing with some unprecedented experiences in your environment over the next weeks and months.

 You may feel anxious and fearful.

 You may feel overwhelmed with compassion and the desire to fix the situation for those less fortunate while also feeling powerless.

-Your vices will become even more apparent – favorite coffees, foods, alcoholic drinks, cigarettes, gym activities.
+Your vices will become even more apparent – favorite coffees, comfort foods, alcoholic drinks, cigarettes, gym activities.
 You will be hyper aware of what you have limited or no access to.
 And it may make you frustrated and sad and and and…

 You will have a lack of private time to decompress or process or just do what you want without an audience.